 Before moving to the Virgin Islands, I had all these plans to blog at least once a week, to be more consistent with posting on my social media platforms, and to make sure everyone stayed up-to-date with all my travel nurse adventures.
-I’m half way into my first contract and I’m unashamed to admit: I haven’t accomplished any of that because…I’ve been having fun!
+I’m halfway into my first contract and I’m unashamed to admit: I haven’t accomplished any of that because…I’ve been having fun!

 Moving to the Virgin Islands has been such a liberating experience!
-There’s this magical thing that happens when you put everything you own into storage and buy a one way ticket to an island all by yourself….you feel like you can do anything!
+There’s this magical thing that happens when you put everything you own into storage and buy a one-way ticket to an island all by yourself….you feel like you can do anything!
 The work has been extremely tough, but the off days make it all worth it!
 I’ve been here for seven weeks and I think I’ve spent one day in the house.
 It sounds surreal, but I really do live on vacation.
-Everyday that I’m not at work, I wake up wondering, “What can I get into today?”
+Every day that I’m not at work, I wake up wondering, “What can I get into today?”
 And lol because the island never fails me.
-If you follow along my instastories, you’ve probably noticed I’ve been partying on boats, island hopping, brunching, hiking, swimming in natural pools, and climbing mountains!
+If you follow along with my instastories, you’ve probably noticed I’ve been partying on boats, island hopping, brunching, hiking, swimming in natural pools, and climbing mountains!
 I LOVE this travel nurse life; the adventure never ends!

 Our company provides housing for all the travelers.
 We live in a condo right on the beach, so it’s basically college all over again.
 Our condos are the dorms, work is class and our boat parties are just like frat parties…except we somehow get paid to live this crazy life!
 Maybe this is God’s way of saying, “Job well done” for those four years of college that I spent devoted to my studies.
-It was hard giving up my “normal” college experience, but if those four years of dedication gave me this life, then I’d do the same thing over and over again.
+It was hard giving up my “normal” college experience, but if those four years of dedication gave me this life, then I’d do the same thing over and over.

 I’m learning SO much from being a travel nurse.
-I’m gaining independence, resilience, and the courage to do things that I never would have anticipated this early on in my career.
+I’m gaining independence, resilience, and the courage to do things that I would never have anticipated this early on in my career.
 As travelers, the hospital has high expectations from us.
 My second week on the unit, I was thrown into being charge nurse (with five minutes of training).
 While I easily could have told them that I’ve never been charge and avoided the responsibility, I didn’t…I just went for it!
 Charging has been the perfect opportunity for me to step outside my comfort zone and into the unknown.
 All my snapchat followers know I call it “forced growth.”
 I don’t think I was 100% ready for it, but I’m killin’ it!
-It has been challenging but I’m excited that I get to walk away from this experience and add “charge nurse” to my resume! *Rick Ross grunt*
+It has challenged me but I’m excited that I get to walk away from this experience and add “charge nurse” to my résumé! *Rick Ross grunt*

-Now that I am half way through my contract, it’s time for me to start looking for my next assignment.
+Now that I am halfway through my contract, it’s time for me to start looking for my next assignment.
 Last week I received my California nursing license, this week I applied for my Georgia license, and I’m already licensed in twenty-six other states so yea…I have options.
-Although I’ve REALLY been enjoying life as an island girl, I think I’ll be ready for change by the end of my assignment.
+Although I’ve REALLY been enjoying life as an island girl, I think I’ll be ready for a change by the end of my assignment.
 I don’t know where I’ll end up next, but I’m ready for the ride!
 I have about six weeks left on the island and I plan to blog more, but if I don’t, “I’m sorry for neglecting my blog… I’ve been having fun!”